canro91/canro91.github.io/_posts/2022-07-11-LinqDistinctBySourceCode.md

 ### 1. Iterating over the input collection

 First, `DistinctBy()` starts by checking its parameters and calling `DistinctByIterator()`.

-This is a common pattern in other LINQ methods.
-Check parameters in one method and then call a child iterator method to do the actual logic.
+This is a common pattern in other LINQ methods: Checking parameters in one method and then calling a child iterator method to do the actual logic.
 (See 1. in the image above)

 Then, the `DistinctByIterator()` initializes the underling enumerator of the input collection with a `using` declaration.
 The `IEnumerable` type has a `GetEnumerator()` method.
 (See 2.)

-The `IEnumerator` type has a `MoveNext()` method to advance the enumerator to the next position and a `Current` property to hold the element at the current position.
+The `IEnumerator` type has:

+* a `MoveNext()` method to advance the enumerator to the next position
+* a `Current` property to hold the element at the current position.

 If a collection is empty or if the iterator reaches the end of the collection, `MoveNext()` returns `false`.
 And, when `MoveNext()` returns `true`, `Current` gets updated with the element at that position.
 [Source](https://docs.microsoft.com/en-us/dotnet/api/system.collections.ienumerator?view=net-6.0)